Health Informatics - M.S.

 - Official transcript(s)

-- GRE scores if total GPA is below 3.0 in highest completed degree1
+- GRE scores if total GPA is below 3.000 in highest completed degree1 (Effective spring 2020, GRE scores will no longer be required)

 - Goal statement